Minimum Auto Insurance Requirements by State in 2025 (Mandated Coverage by State)

 New Hampshire does not require drivers to have car insurance as long as they can demonstrate the ability to meet New Hampshire Motor Vehicle Financial Responsibility Requirements in the event of an at-fault accident.

-What is the minimum car insurance required in Wisconsin?
+What are the minimum car insurance requirements in Wisconsin?

 According to Wisconsin car insurance laws, drivers are required to carry at least 25/50/10 of liability coverage.